southern-energy/SupplyProScraper/readme.md

 1. Codify how each of these builders structure their PO's.
 2. Extract information using Python and Python Modules.
-3. Organize data into an Excel file for possible QA.
+3. Organize data into an intermediate file format for possible QA.
 4. Move the information into DASH.

 ## Research Notes